WordPress/gutenberg/docs/contributors/getting-started.md

 # Getting Started

 The following guide is for setting up your local environment to contribute to the Gutenberg project.
 There is significant overlap between an environment to contribute and an environment used to extend the WordPress block editor.
-You can review the [Development Enviornment tutorial](/docs/designers-developers/developers/tutorials/devenv/readme.md) for additional setup information.
+You can review the [Development Environment tutorial](/docs/designers-developers/developers/tutorials/devenv/readme.md) for additional setup information.

 ## Development Tools (Node)

 Gutenberg is a JavaScript project and requires [Node.js](https://nodejs.org/).
-The project is built using the latest active LTS release of node, and the latest verion of NPM.
+The project is built using the latest active LTS release of node, and the latest version of NPM.
 See the [LTS release schedule](https://github.com/nodejs/Release#release-schedule) for details.

 We recommend using the [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm) since it is the easiest way to install and manage node for macOS, Linux, and Windows 10 using WSL2.
 See [our Development Tools guide](/docs/designers-developers/developers/tutorials/devenv/readme.md#development-tools) or the Nodejs site for additional installation instructions.